 - Data packets belonging to a Priority Data Bearer service shall not be dropped before data packets belonging to a non-Priority Data Bearer service session, when the network is experiencing congestion, subject to the limitation imposed by public access.
 Priority Data Bearer session QoS, as required for the type of service invoked (e.g., packet delay), should be maintained throughout the activity of the data session.

-MPS for Data Transport Service (DTS) is a generic priority packet transport service that applies independently of the specific data application being used, focused on providing priority only to those applications using the default bearer (LTE), or default QoS flow (5G).
+MPS for Data Transport Service (DTS) is a generic priority packet transport service that applies independently of the specific data application being used, focused on providing priority only to those applications using the default bearer (EPS), or default QoS flow (5GS).
 It is a specific example of Priority Data Bearer Service.
 MPS for DTS service specific requirements are described in clause 9.3.

 <next change>